harness/ff-erlang-server-sdk/README.md

 The additional project config is defined in `sys.config`

-The following `sys.config` snippet starts up two additional instances as well as the default instance:
+The following `sys.config` snippet starts up two additional instances as well along with the default instance:

 ```erlang
 [